-Usually, architecture photographers are architects themselves, but today we want to show show the work of Israeli photographer Erieta Attali, an actual photographer who started working related to archeology and science, and then got involved with architecture after working throughout Japan covering this country`s Contemporary Glass Architecture.
+Usually, architecture photographers are architects themselves, but today we want to show the work of Israeli photographer Erieta Attali, an actual photographer who started working related to archeology and science, and then got involved with architecture after working throughout Japan covering this country's Contemporary Glass Architecture.

 1. When and how did you start photographing architecture?

-My background as a photographer is originally based in archaeology and landscape.
-I have spent 12 years photographing in the Mediterranean region (Greece, Turkey, Italy ) working as an archaeological and scientific photographer being a specialist on funeral painting in under earth tombs.
-In the same time I started my career as a landscape photographer, mostly photographing in the desert areas of Central Turkey, in the arid landscapes of southernmost parts of Greece and later on in Atacama Desert, in the Arctic region and in Asia, .
-My involvement with the photography of architecture has started almost 14 years ago.
-In the year 2000-’01 I spent a year as a Fulbright artist and a visiting scholar at the school of architecture, planning and preservation, Columbia University.
-In the year 2002 to 2003 I worked throughout Japan being supported by the Japan Foundation in order to cover a research on Contemporary Glass Architecture in Japan.
+My background as a photographer is originally based on archaeology and landscape.
+I have spent 12 years photographing in the Mediterranean region (Greece, Turkey, Italy ) working as an archaeological and scientific photographer, as a specialist in funeral painting in under-earth tombs.
+At the same time, I started my career as a landscape photographer, mostly photographing in the desert areas of Central Turkey, in the arid landscapes of southernmost parts of Greece, and later on in the Atacama Desert, in the Arctic region and in Asia.
+My involvement with the photography of architecture started almost 14 years ago.
+In the year 2000-’01, I spent a year as a Fulbright artist and a visiting scholar at the School of Architecture, Planning and Preservation, Columbia University.
+In the year 2002 to 2003, I worked throughout Japan, supported by the Japan Foundation in order to cover research on Contemporary Glass Architecture in Japan.
 This last experience determined the rest of my career as an architectural photographer and especially my collaboration with Kengo Kuma which has been the most influential ever.

 2. Are you an architect?

-I have studied photography and I am working as a photographer for the last 20 years, first in Greece, then gaining my masters degree from Goldsmiths, University of London together with Ian Jeffrey, later on moving in NY in order to spend a year as a visiting scholar at GSAPP, Columbia University being supported by the Fulbright Foundation.
-By the way… within few months beginning a project based PhD program at the Architectural Association, London together with all the other photography commissions around the world.
-I have been teaching architectural photography for the last nine years at GSAPP, Columbia University and as a visiting professor I have already worked in Brazil, Chile, Denmark, Italy, UK and soon in China and Singapore.
-It’s true that most people are confused about my profession and usually asking if I am an architect because of my deep involvement with architecture, both traditional and contemporary.
+I have studied photography and have been working as a photographer for the last 20 years, first in Greece, then gaining my master's degree from Goldsmiths, University of London together with Ian Jeffrey, and later on moving to New York in order to spend a year as a visiting scholar at GSAPP, Columbia University, supported by the Fulbright Foundation.
+By the way… within a few months I will be starting a project-based PhD program at the Architectural Association, London, together with all the other photography commissions around the world.
+I have been teaching architectural photography for the last nine years at GSAPP, Columbia University and as a visiting professor, I have already worked in Brazil, Chile, Denmark, Italy, UK and soon in China and Singapore.
+It’s true that most people are confused about my profession and usually ask if I am an architect because of my deep involvement with architecture, both traditional and contemporary.

 3. Why do you like to photograph architecture?